HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

 is continuous, then $f$ has a maximum $\max_K f$ given by a dedekind real.
 </div>

-Before we copy his proof[^5], we should probably say some words about what all these new adjectives mean!
+Let's say a few words about what all these weird adjectives mean!

 First, let's handle the easiest one: <span class=defn>Compact</span>.